 By the end of October heavily damaged 26029 had reached Haymarket, the following week it was at Eastfield for spares removal.
 On a happier note 27059 was released from Vic Berry after asbestos examination, and headed for Tyseley in the last week of October.

-During November 26007 was noted with coal subsector markings, the first Class 26 to do so.
+During November 26007 was noted with coal subsector markings, the first Class 26 to be so treated.

 The last extant withdrawn Class 27 (27018) was scrapped at MC Metals, Glassgow during August.
 Eight Class 27s reached preservation.